TaylorWhite21/about-me/README.md

 # LAB - 2,3
 ## About Me Project

-I build an app with a direct and powerful purpose.
-It does all of the things that it accomplishes well.
-I should describe the purpose and functionality so those that visit my README understand the app
+I built a decent webpage that asks questions about me and what I like.
+You can find out more information about me and my project there.

 ### Author: Taylor White